gvwilson/sensibleadventures/bookster/bookster.md

 liked to play.
 She laid her head on her mother's shoulder and listened to the gentle notes, each as light as a butterfly.

+"Want to try it?"
+Laeuc asked when he finished.
+She sat up, took the flute from him, and raised it to her lips.
+A tentative breath brought a fluttering, wavering note that steadied as she blew harder.
+Her father picked up another and joined her in a simple round.

-When her father finished, she went up to her room and slid under her quilt.
+When they finished, she went up to her room and slid under her quilt.
 She lay there for a moment looking–really looking–at her room for the first time she could remember.
-The wood-and-leather toys on the shelf by the window seemed to have shrunk.
-Maybe her mother was
-right: maybe it was time to pass them on to someone else.
+A cage for a pet rat who had escaped and never been found, a picture of the great library in Gandan, the dozen books she actually owned, the wood-and-leather toys on the shelf by the window that seemed somehow to have shrunk in the past year… She pulled the quilt tighter around her shoulders.
+Maybe her mother was right: maybe it was time to pass the toys on to someone else.

 She tossed and turned for hours.
 When sleep finally came, it brought a new nightmare.
 This time, Fraederiq and Niquolas were dangling her out the upstairs back window at Mamaere Mayeule's.
-One boy held each of her legs; each time she tried to grab the window sill, they relaxed their grip for a moment, making her whimper with terror.
+One boy held each of her legs; each time she tried to grab the window sill, they relaxed their grip for a moment, making her shriek with terror.
 It had actually happened, a year or so ago.
 Niquolas had eventually said he was tired of the game, and insisted that they pull her in.
-In her dream, though, Erileine was hanging over the edge of the mountain.
+In her dream, though, Erileine hung over the edge of the mountain, not over Mamere Mayeule's courtyard, and no one heard her cries and came to rescue her.

 She woke with a small cry.
 Dizzy with sweat, she fixed her eyes on her dayglass night light and waited for dawn.